onaracstlo-lab/TradersLittleOrganizer/README.md

 An excellent replacement for LiveShowTagger - works in bulk, more discriminating about choosing setlist files, and less finicky about song numbering.

 Relies on python packages mutagen, tkinter, tkinterdnd2 and imageio_ffmpeg.

+This is not intended to be a traditional repository and I'm not a seasoned GitHub user, so please excuse any percieved lack of responsiveness.